hyperledger/bevel/docs/source/developer/fabric-helmcharts.md

 ## Upgrade Chaincode

 ### About
-This folder consists of upgrade_chaincode helm charts, which are used by the ansible playbooks for the deployment of the upgrade_chaincode component.
+This folder consists of fabric-chaincode-upgrade helm charts, which are used by the ansible playbooks for the deployment of the fabric-chaincode-upgrade component.
 The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure
 ```
-/upgrade_chaincode
+/fabric-chaincode-upgrade
 |-- templates
 |   |--_helpers.tpl
 |   |-- upgrade_chaincode.yaml